Understanding and Treating Vitiligo

 Modern Treatment Options

-Until recently, vitiligo patients have had few effective treatment options available to them, with cosmetic camouflage being the most successful.
-Now, however, The London Dermatology Clinic is proud to offer medically-proven treatments that give the skin the best chance of repigmentation.
-No drug can stop the process of vitiligo, but some medications, either used alone or combined with light therapy, can help to improve the skin’s appearance.
+Until recently, vitiligo patients had limited effective treatment options, with cosmetic camouflage being the most successful.
+Now, however, our London dermatologists at The London Dermatology Clinic take pride in offering medically-proven treatments that provide the skin with the best chance of repigmentation.
+While no drug can halt the process of vitiligo, certain medications, whether used alone or combined with light therapy, can help improve the skin’s appearance.

 Prior to seeking any help for vitiligo, be sure to visit a registered skin doctor that specializes in this condition to avoid possible side effects from treatment, which include blistering, itching, over-darkening of the skin, sunburn as well as an increased risk of cataracts and skin cancer.